MenoncleMaya/ObsidianRendorsia/Lore/Campaign 1 -- Montréal/Campaign 1 -- Montréal.md

 ### Conversations with Locals or Scholars:

-- **Village Survivors**: In a village ravaged by a Siltmaw Leviathan, survivors might speak of a "mud demon" that swallowed entire homes whole, leaving the village in ruins.
+- **Village Survivors**: In a village ravaged by a [[Siltmaw Leviathan]], survivors might speak of a "mud demon" that swallowed entire homes whole, leaving the village in ruins.
 They’ll describe its **unstoppable jaws** and how nothing short of magic could penetrate its thick, slimy hide.
 They may mention rumors of a government conspiracy using these creatures, but their stories are filled with fear and desperation.

 - **Scholars or Loremasters**: Scholars could provide details on the Leviathan’s **biological traits**, explaining that its **rapid procreation** is one of the most dangerous aspects.
 They may mention the government’s attempts to **weaponize** the creature by keeping one alive for breeding purposes.
 One scholar might reference old documents about an ancient kingdom that tried to control the Leviathan but was ultimately destroyed by the very beasts they sought to command.